QueryDebugger/QuerySystem/README.md

 # QuerySystem
 The code in this repository is the source code of the SQL#-based system.

+To build an executable version of the SQL#-based system, please enter the `src` directory and run the `yarn build` command.

-The system is builded by `yarn build` and deployed at https://querydebugger.github.io/.
+An executable version deployed at https://querydebugger.github.io/.